Himachal: Devotee donates ₹8 lakh in ₹2,000 notes at Jawalaji Temple

 The ₹2,000 denomination bank note was introduced in November 2016 after the Narendra Modi-led central government demonetised ₹500 and ₹1,000 notes.

 The RBI had stopped the printing of ₹2,000 banknotes in 2018-19.
-Jawalajii or Jawala Devi temple is one of the 51 Shaktipeeths of India and situated in the Shivalik range of Kangra valley called Kalidhar.
+Jwalajii or Jwala Devi temple is one of the 51 Shaktipeeths of India and situated in the Shivalik range of Kangra valley called Kalidhar.
 The temple is believed to have been built by the Pandavas.

 The temple is dedicated to the Goddess of Light, and it is believed that Goddess Sati’s tongue fell at the place where the temple is now located.